esm-tools/esm_tools/docs/ten_steps.rst

     $> cd ../model_codes
     $> esm_master install-fesom-2.0

   You will be asked for your password to the repository of the model you are trying to install.
-If you don't have access to that repo yet, ``esm_master`` will not be able to install the model; you will have to contact the model developers to be granted access.
+If you don't have access to that repo yet, ``esm_master`` will not be able to install the model; you will have to contact the model developers to be granted access (:ref:`Supported_Models:Supported Models`).
 Feel free to contact us if you don't know who the model developers are.

 7. Check if the installation process worked; if so, you should find the model executable in the subfolder ``bin`` of the model folder.
 E.g.::